Thinking outside the platform box: How PPC agencies can optimize businesses, not just campaigns

 But that’s not exactly true of all agencies.

 Optimizing Google Ads and Microsoft Ads for clients

 At Logical Position, we work closely with Google and Microsoft on actually improving their platforms.
 This may seem like a waste of time that could be better spent selling the platforms as they are, but this hasn’t been our experience.
 By testing the search engine’s betas and giving them critical feedback on issues we encounter, we’ve been able to improve their platforms in ways that ultimately make our clients’ campaigns more successful.

 So when it comes time for an agency to suggest expanding a client’s PPC campaigns to a new platform, the agency might feel pressure to exaggerate the differences between the old platform and the new one, as if their purposes weren’t the same.

 If they don’t, the agency may worry that the client will think that they’re being sold the same product twice.

 At Logical Position, we know this worry to be unfounded.
-When we talk with our AdWords clients about expanding their campaigns into Bing, we skip the sales pitches and tell them the plain truth: Both platforms are tools for doing the same job, and we can do more of that job when we use both.
+When we talk with our Google Ads clients about expanding their campaigns into Microsoft, we skip the sales pitches and tell them the plain truth: Both platforms are tools for doing the same job, and we can do more of that job when we use both.
 Because our clients respond well to this approach, we’re able to expand their PPC campaigns onto new platforms and increase their chances of connecting with qualified customers.

 What’s missing from PPC platforms?